Louisa "Boots" White Guthrie was born in West Monroe, LA on June 26, 1932. On October 26, 2019, she passed away due to age related health issues.

 Boots' love of the beach was tainted with the damage Hurricane Opal brought; she and Thomas relocated to Freeport, FL.
 After a few years they realized the need to be closer to medical assistance which brought them to Panama City.
 Even though it is quite a drive they could not let their connection to PWUMC dwindle.
 After Thomas passed away at Sim's Veteran's Home, Boots no longer felt comfortable in their Panama City home.
 She moved to Panama City Beach, across the side street from Lenee'.
 July 2016, Boots moved into Provision Assisted Living, where she was known as 'the Belle of the Ball'.

-To send flowers to Louisa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Louisa Guthrie, please visit our floral store.